Obsidian Replaced Notion for Me

 Obsidian incorporates a ‘hot reloading’ feature for CSS Snippets, ensuring that any modifications made in the CSS are instantly reflected upon saving the snippet.

-selector and Obsidian uses a vast amount of CSS Variables to set its properties.
+The CSS in the snippets file can be modified within the body selector and Obsidian uses a vast amount of CSS Variables to set its properties.
 The list of CSS Variables can be found in their documentation site and customization can be made all the way from typography down to the window settings in the Obsidian application.

 While the CSS Variables that you can modify give you a good amount of properties to customize your Obsidian application.
-I’m looking for a fully customizable look and I want the feel of it to resemble my neovim
+I’m looking for a fully customizable look and I want the feel of it to resemble my neovim editor.

 Luckily for us, we can fully customize the entire Obsidian application following the guide in the documentation and using CSS!